NguyenNhuTu09/CaloApp/README.md

 # TITFitness

-TIT Fitness is an application that helps users lose weight using the system's meals, exercises, or the user's own creation.
+TIT Fitness is an application that helps users share and learn how to create healthy dishes

 # Technology
 - Frontend: Reactjs
 - Backend: Spring Boot
 - Database: MongoDB
-- Other: Figma, Cloudinary
+- Other: Cloudinary

 ### Prerequisites